simonrp84/PyCoxMunk/docs/pcm_technical.rst

 performed for this term.

-The :math:`\rho_{0d}` and :math:`\rho_{dv}` terms use the actual solar or viewing geometry (respectively) and then simulate diffuse radiation by substituting the viewing or solar geometry with the Gauss-Legendre terms described above:
+The :math:`\rho_{0d}` and :math:`\rho_{dv}` terms use the actual solar or viewing geometry (respectively) and then simulate diffuse radiation by substituting the viewing or solar geometry with the Gauss-Legendre terms described above.
+The following python code offers a simplified workflow for computing these values:

 .. code-block:: python